cbini/datascience/00-introductions.md

 ## Why I'm here
 To learn to use Python to broaden the range of analyses we can do.
 Currently, we work mainly in SQL and create dashboards in Tableau and Excel.

 ## This is kick ass.
-You should look at this:
+Check this out, bruh:
 http://data.ci.newark.nj.us/base/maps/snowplows.html - data viz of snow plow routes through Newark, NJ.